 (e) metaphysics: unlike the other forms of philosophy, it does not seek to coordinate the real in light of the ideal; it is the study of ultimate reality: 1) ontology and 2) epistemology

-Genius hears the overtones, and the music of the spheres; genius knows what Pythagoras meant when he said that ph is the highest music."
+Genius hears the overtones, and the music of the spheres; genius knows what Pythagoras meant when he said that philosophy is the highest music."

 David Hume: "philosophy is common sense, methodized and corrected"